hvmerode/junit-pipeline/README.md

   <br></br>

 ## New features ##
-* mockBashCommandSearchStepByDisplayName: Add additional counter argument to pinpoint the right command (if the same command occurs multiple times in one step; default the first one is picked).
-This makes it possible to define different commandOutput strings per command.
 * Test on Linux; some filesystem methods in Utils may not work properly.
 * Support "refs/tags/tag" and "refs/refname" for external repositories with templates.
 * Reset trigger to none; this prevents that pipelines are executed twice; one time because the repo is updated and